 Persistent page settings per user

 Throughout License Statistics pages, some user settings persist.
 As you move from tab to tab and when you close and reopen License Statistics, the settings you make will remain.
-For example, if you collapse the "Select License Server and Feature," "Advanced Filtering," and "General Information" panels in one tab of the Features page, these panels will still be collapsed in other tabs and the next time you log into License Statistics.
+For example, if you collapse panels in one tab of a report, the panels will also be collapsed in other tabs and the next time you log into License Statistics.

 For more information, see User preferences.